 The long stripe of the Costa Blanca (White Coast) is one of Europe’s most heavily visited areas.
-If you’re after a secluded midsummer beach, stay away – or head inland to enjoy traditional villages and towns that have scarcely heard the word tourism.
+If you’re after a secluded midsummer strand, stay away – or head inland to enjoy traditional villages and towns.
 Then again, if you’re looking for a lively social scene, good beaches and a suntan… It isn’t all concrete and package deals.

-Torrevieja, set on a wide coastal plain between two lagoons, one pink, one emerald, is a through and through resort town.
-There is also a very large, mainly British, expat population.
-The beaches are good and in summer the nightlife fairly busy, but the town itself has no real soul or character.
-Sea-salt production remains an important element of its economy.
+Torrevieja, set on a wide coastal plain between two lagoons, one pink, one emerald, is a through-and-through resort town with a large, mainly British and Russian, expat population.
+The beaches are good and in summer the nightlife fairly busy, but the town itself lacks a little soul.
+Salt production remains an important element of its economy.

 Peñíscola’s old town, all cobbled streets and whitewashed houses, huddles within stone walls that protect the rocky promontory jutting into the sea.
 It’s pretty as a postcard, and just as commercial, with ranks of souvenir and ceramics shops (one prominent item: a pot with – oh dear – a penis for a spout, a tourist-oriented pun on the town name).